PCB Assembly FAQ

 No. We have no restrictions on your order size; however, larger orders are more cost effective.
 If you discuss your target price with your Bittele account manager, we can work with you to find a good solution for your specific needs in cost reduction.

 We can keep your leftover parts in our inventory for your next order if you think these parts will be used again; otherwise, we can ship spare parts with your completed order so you have access to them for troubleshooting and repairs.
 For testing and evaluation purposes in your lab, you can also order the regular parts from us for free.
 Please don't forget to inquire with us when your PCBs are ready for shipment.

-- Bill of material, complete information in excel format.
-It includes manufacturers' name, part number, reference designators, components description, and quantities.
+- Bill of Materials, complete information in excel format.
+This document should include manufacturer names, part numbers, Reference Designators, component descriptions, and quantities.

-- Multiple kits can be sent in one package, but every small package must be marked by each order number.
+- Multiple kits can be sent in one package, but every package must be marked with each order number

 - Components which are sensitive to moisture or static must be packaged in compliance with their storage requirement.

 - SMT components provided must be sealed tightly or taped firmly.
 Sending them loose may cause components damage and the production delay.

 Bittele Electronics Inc.